-Some execution venues may offer differing fee plans to trading members depending on the volume and nature/type of a trading activity on the venue as well as fee discounts depending on average volume of trading undertaken.
-Such arrangements apply equally to all trading members who satisfy the relevant criteria under the execution venues rules.
-Information on such arrangements is publically available on the relevant execution venues website.
-Our decision to route orders to a particular venue for execution was determined by whether execution on such venues allowed us to satisfy our best execution obligations and was not influenced by any such fee structures or volume discounts.
+Some execution venues may have offered differing fee plans to trading members depending on the volume and nature/type of a trading activity on the venue as well as fee discounts depending on average volume of trading undertaken.
+Such arrangements apply equally to all trading members who satisfy the relevant criteria under the execution venue's rules.
+Information on such arrangements is publically available on the relevant execution venue's website.
+Our decision to route orders to a particular venue for execution was determined by whether execution on such venue allowed us to satisfy our best execution obligations and was not influenced by any such fee structure or volume discount.